karlyamashita/CAN-X/README.md

 # CAN-X

-NOTE: The latest update 22 days ago is not working and still work in progress.
-I had to switch computers and so uploaded to github.
-The previous version from earlier this year is working.
+NOTE: The latest update commited Sep 18, 2020 is not working and was still work in progress.
+I built a new desktop workstation and I had committed this project to github.
+The previous version is working.

 CAN bus analyzer software